gentlee/react-redux-cache/README.md

 #### resultSelector

-By default result of a query is stored under its cache key, but sometimes it makes sense to take result from other queries or normalized entities.
+By default result of a query is stored under its **cache key**, but sometimes it makes sense to take result from other queries or normalized entities.

 For example when single `User` entity is requested by `userId` for the first time, the entity can already be in the cache after `getUsers` query finished.